quicwg/wg-materials/interim-17-01/arrangements.md

 [NRT](http://www.narita-airport.jp/en/) is Narita International Airport.
-The quickest, easiest way to get from Narita to the meeting location is to take the [Narita Express](http://www.jreast.co.jp/e/nex/) train, a one-hour trip that costs approximately ¥2,800.
+The quickest, easiest way to get from Narita to the meeting location is to take the [Narita Express](http://www.jreast.co.jp/e/nex/) train to Tokyo Station, a one-hour trip that costs approximately ¥2,800.

 [HND](http://www.haneda-airport.jp/inter/en/) is Haneda International Airport, which is much closer to Tokyo, but has slightly fewer international flights.
 There are a variety of ways to get from